greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLESPACE.html.md

 ## <a id="section5"></a>Notes

-Because `CREATE TABLESPACE` creates symbolic links from the `pg_tblspc` directory in the master and segment instance data directory to the directories specified in the command, Greenplum Database supports tablespaces only on systems that support symbolic links.
+Because `CREATE TABLESPACE` creates symbolic links from the `pg_tblspc` directory in the coordinator and segment instance data directory to the directories specified in the command, Greenplum Database supports tablespaces only on systems that support symbolic links.

 You cannot run `CREATE TABLESPACE` inside a transaction block.